timothymiller/cloudflare-ddns/README.md

 ### 🧹 Optional features

 `purgeUnknownRecords` removes stale DNS records from Cloudflare.
 This is useful if you have a dynamic DNS record that you no longer want to use.

-### 🗣️ Call to action: Docker environment variable support

-I am looking for help adding Docker environment variable support to this project.
-If interested, check out [this comment](https://github.com/timothymiller/cloudflare-ddns/pull/35#issuecomment-974752476) and open a PR.
+If you have a dynamic DNS record that you no longer want to use, you can set `purgeUnknownRecords` to `true` and the script will remove the stale DNS record from Cloudflare.

 ## 🐳 Deploy with Docker Compose